Axinom/drm-quick-start/Readme.md

     ```
 or if you are using a sample video provided by Axinom, the key seed of the
 tenant used to encode the content might be different.
 Hence, you can create a
-license token for the video with the key and the keyID using
+license token for the video with the key ID and the encrypted Key using
 https://portal.axinom.com/mosaic/tools/entitlement-message and use it in the
 video entry.